-Strategic planning and ‘thinking outside the box’ might best describe the business ethos of a recent client of ours, Service Foods Ltd, headquartered in Auckland.
-The food service provider has made its mark in New Zealand, capturing the market that caters primarily to the hospitality industry.
-This means they are getting premium quality foods directly to restaurants and their chefs, along with airlines and other specialty food outlets.
+Strategic planning and 'thinking outside the box' might best describe the business ethos of our client, Service Foods Ltd, headquartered in Auckland.
+The food service provider has made its mark in New Zealand, catering primarily to the hospitality industry by bringing premium, quality foods directly to restaurants, airlines and other specialty food outlets.

-At the core of their business model is their in-house distribution arm, that operates throughout the country.
-This is where Calder Stewart was to fit in.
-We were commissioned with the erection of a new food processing and distribution centre for them, their largest to date and new home of their main offices.
+Our role with Service Foods was to update their core business model, with an in-house distribution arm operating throughout the country.
+We were commissioned with the erection of a new food processing and distribution centre for their largest building to date, which would also serve as their new main office.

-In all three categories our team was able to meet Service Foods’ expectations.
-A partnership with Engenium, an engineering firm that Calder Stewart has long had a relationship with, was pivotal to coming to a solution in terms of design and implementation.
-Our pricing and contract teams worked closely with Engenium to arrive at a workable solution that Service Foods accepted.
-Calder Stewart’s own Adrian Mathieson was instrumental in bringing everything together as project sponsor.
+Across all three points, our team met Service Foods Ltd's expectations.
+A partnership with Engenium, an engineering firm with which we've long had a relationship, was pivotal to designing and implementing the final solution.
+Our pricing and contract teams worked closely with Engenium to arrive at a workable solution that Service Foods Ltd accepted.
+Calder Stewart's own Adrian Mathieson was instrumental in bringing everything together as project sponsor.